NBC says jury still out on London Olympic profits

-LOS ANGELES (Reuters) - A top NBC executive said on Wednesday it was too early to say whether the network would make money televising the Summer Olympics in London next month, but that advertising sales were currently “very strong” for the TV broadcasts.
+LOS ANGELES, June 27 (Reuters) - A top NBC executive said on Wednesday it was too early to say whether the network would make money televising the Summer Olympics in London next month, but that advertising sales were currently “very strong” for the TV broadcasts.

 NBC Sports Group Chairman Mark Lazarus also told reporters on a conference call that the network expects to turn a profit on the record $4.38 billion it paid for U.S. TV rights for upcoming winter and summer games after London, through 2020.